edgedb/edgedb-docker/README.md

     -d edgedb/edgedb
 ```

-Note that on Windows you must use a Docker volume instead:
+Note: on Windows you must use a Docker volume instead:

 ```shell
 $ docker volume create --name=edgedb-data